Temporal Query Network for Efficient Multivariate Time Series Forecasting: Experiments

-We evaluate the proposed method on 12 widely used real-world datasets, including the ETT series \cite{Informer}, PEMS series \cite{scinet}, Electricity, Solar, Traffic, and Weather datasets \cite{Autoformer}.
+\paragraph{Datasets} We evaluate the proposed method on 12 widely used real-world datasets, including the ETT series \cite{Informer}, PEMS series \cite{scinet}, Electricity, Solar, Traffic, and Weather datasets \cite{Autoformer}.
+Following common practice, the prediction horizons \(H\) are set to \(\{12, 24, 48, 96\}\) for the PEMS series, and \(\{96, 192, 336, 720\}\) for the remaining datasets.
 These datasets vary in scale, dimensionality (i.e., the number of variables), frequency, and domain.
 Detailed information about the datasets is provided in Table~\ref{tab:dataset}.

 \paragraph{Baselines} To evaluate the performance of the proposed TQNet, we compare it against several representative models from recent years, including TimeXer \cite{Timexer}, CycleNet \cite{Cyclenet}, iTransformer \cite{itransformer}, MSGNet \cite{cai2024msgnet}, TimesNet \cite{timesnet}, PatchTST \cite{PatchTST}, Crossformer \cite{Crossformer}, DLinear \cite{DLinear}, SCINet \cite{scinet}.
 Following the setting of iTransformer, TQNet defaults to a look-back length of 96.